Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Results and discussion

-\autoref{fig:xrr_simulations}A shows the simulation-based one-sided electron density profiles that realistically represent single, surfactant-loaded interfaces between the two quasi-infinitely extended media, air and water.
+Fig.~\ref{fig:xrr_simulations}A shows the simulation-based one-sided electron density profiles that realistically represent single, surfactant-loaded interfaces between the two quasi-infinitely extended media, air and water.
 The profiles are computed from simulations with various choices of $\Gamma$, ranging from \qtyrange{0}{2.9}{\per\nano\meter\squared}, as imposed by the maximal surfactant number of \num{72} per interface in the simulation box.
-Higher coverages lead to unrealistically low (or even negative) surface tensions (see \autoref{fig:c12eo6_surface_tension}A).
-In the absence of surfactants ($\Gamma=0$), the profile of the bare water surface exhibits a monotonic transition from $\rho_{\text{e}}=0$ to the bulk value mentioned before ($\rho_{\text{e}}=\qty{333}{e^-\per\nano\meter\cubed}$).
-As $\Gamma$ increases, the profiles change systematically in that they gradually build up a distinct headgroup-related density maximum between the hydrocarbon chain region and the water region.
-These systematic changes in the electron density profiles rationalize the systematic changes of the reflectivity curves in \autoref{fig:xrr_measurements_c12eo6} because the adsorption isotherm $\Gamma(c)$ increases monotonically, as mentioned before. \autoref{fig:xrr_simulations}B shows the theoretical XRR curves calculated from the $\Gamma$-dependent one-sided electron density profiles as described in the Methods section.
-The similarities with the experimental XRR curves in \autoref{fig:xrr_measurements_c12eo6} are striking.
+Higher coverages lead to unrealistically low surface tensions (see Fig.~\ref{fig:c12eo6_surface_tension}A) far below the experimental plateau surface tension above the CMC ($\approx\qty{30}{\milli\newton\per\meter}$)~\cite{angarska2007drainage}.
+In the absence of surfactants ($\Gamma=0$), the profile of the bare water surface exhibits a monotonic transition from $\rho_{\text{e}}=0$ to the bulk value mentioned before ($\rho_{\text{e}}=\qty{333}{e^{-}\per\nano\meter\cubed}$).
+As $\Gamma$ increases, the profiles change systematically, gradually developing a distinct headgroup-related density maximum between the hydrocarbon chain region and the water region.
+These systematic changes in the electron density profiles rationalize the systematic changes of the reflectivity curves in Fig.~\ref{fig:xrr_measurements_c12eo6} because the adsorption isotherm $\Gamma(c)$ increases monotonically, as mentioned before.
+Fig.~\ref{fig:xrr_simulations}B shows the theoretical XRR curves calculated from the $\Gamma$-dependent one-sided electron density profiles as described in the Methods section.
+The similarities with the experimental XRR curves in Fig.~\ref{fig:xrr_measurements_c12eo6} are striking.
 Most importantly, the trends when increasing the surface coverage in the theoretical XRR curves are consistent with those when increasing the bulk concentration in the experimental XRR curves.